 And that’s when I got the Bad-Idea-That-Wouldn’t-Leave-Me-Alone:

-Why not write Robin a song?
-And why not throw in some Spanish rhymes?
 And why not surprise her and post it on her blog?

 Truth be known, I worked for over a year with some tremendous songwriters in a program called Purple Songs Can Fly.
 I helped kids at Texas Children’s Hospital come up with ideas for songs and then accompanied them to the hospital studio where Anita and Sandy worked magic.
 Every week they assisted kids to transform a bunch of raw ideas into polished lyrics, come up with a catchy tune, and record the song right there on the spot.